I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 - See historic pre-earthquake architecture at The Flood Building and The Westin St. Francis Hotel.

-Top Things to do in SoMa
+Top Things to Do and See in South Market (SoMa)

 - Sink a few bears at ThirstyBear Brewing Company or 21st Amendment.

-– Spend a night hopping between SoMa’s cool bars and clubs, party for 30 hours straight at The EndUp, and enjoy live music at Mezzanine.
+- Spend a night hopping between SoMa’s cool bars and clubs, party for 30 hours straight at The EndUp, and enjoy live music at the Mezzanine.

-– Visit San Francisco Railway Museum, the Museum of African Diaspora, the Cartoon Art Museum, and the Contemporary Jewish Museum.
+- Visit the San Francisco Railway Museum, the Museum of African Diaspora, the Cartoon Art Museum, and the Contemporary Jewish Museum.

 - Climb to the top of the Revelations Waterfall in Yerba Buena Center for the Arts and Gardens for great views over SoMa.